 Unobservable inputs were used in determining fair value, refer to note 18, and they are subjective.
 HomeStart considers that the overall valuation would not be materially affected by changes to the existing assumptions.
-There were no changes in valuation techniques during 2021 and 2020.
-The following table is a reconciliation of fair value measurements using significant unobservable input (level 3).
+There were no changes in valuation techniques during 2022 and 2021.
+The following table is a reconciliation of fair value measurements using significant unobservable inputs (level 3).